mtov/engsoftmoderna/en/chapter2.md

    it can implement per iteration

 Upon defining the above aspects, the customer representative must prioritize the stories.
-To do this, he must define the stories to be implemented in each iteration of the first release.
+To do this, the representative must select the stories to be implemented in each iteration of the first release.
 In this prioritization, the team's velocity should be taken into account.
 For example, assume that a team has a velocity of 25 story points